Your elementary students will be thrilled with this list of energizing brain breaks for 5th grade. Third and fourth graders will love them, too!

 Save a few of your favorite read aloud books for brain breaks.

-With kids on the carpet, share an adventure-filled read aloud that takes readers to another world!
+With them on the carpet, share an adventure-filled text that takes listeners to another world.

 50. Sing a Favorite Song.

 Choose a favorite tune, and listen to your 3rd, 4th, and 5th graders enthusiastically stretch their vocal cords.